1. Why Command Line?

 f5_bigip_snat snmp F5 Big-IP: Source NAT

-If you want more information on the plug-ins, documentation can be called up with cmk -M
+If you want more information on a certain plug-in, documentation as manual page (or man page) can be called up with cmk -M:

 OMD[mysite]:~$ cmk -M f5_bigip_pool